mapcode-foundation/mapcode-cpp/README.md

 # Release Notes

+* 2.0.2.1

+    Cleaned up source, removed legacy code; Renamed  dividemaps.h to mapcode_fast_encode.h;

+    Improved convertToRoman and convertToAlphabet to trim and skip leading territory;

+    Rolled back 2.0.2 fix for letters "i" and "o" in Hindi, Bengali, Tibetan and Gurmukhi;

 * 2.0.2

     Speed-up of encoding (4 times faster than 2.0.1).

-    Added optional `mapcode_countrynames.h`, with the English short names, formal names, and name variants of all territories.

-    Added optional `mapcode_countrynames_short.h` with only the short English names and name variants.
+    Added optional `mapcode_countrynames.h` (with the English short names, formal names, and name variants of all territories) and `mapcode_countrynames_short.h` (with only the short English names and name variants.

     Stricter processing of high-precision letters (now fails on illegal high-precision letters, which includes the letter Z).

-    Fix to allow illegal letters "i" and "o" in Hindi, Bengali, Tibetan and Gurmukhi (so they can later be interpreted as digits 1 and 0).
+    Fix for letters "i" and "o" in Hindi, Bengali, Tibetan and Gurmukhi;

     Fix for some unrecognized aliases in `convertTerritoryIsoNameToCode()`.